Keeping life green and simple

 The engineer who installs your Smart Meter will show you how to use it and run you through the features and functions.
 Different providers may have slightly different Smart Meters.
 If you do need a refresher on your Smart Meter’s use, your provider should be able to run you through it over the phone.

-For more information on GEUK smart meters, you can visit our Meter Reading FAQ found at the bottom of the page.
+For more information on 100Green smart meters, you can visit our Smart Meter FAQ.
 Or just contact our customer service team and we’ll be happy to help.

 You can allow all cookies or choose to manage them.